mjkaul/3033w/calendar.md

      - CP 65
      - Bring your laptops to class today
      - Read *How to Think* 71–88 (ch.
 3)
-     - TK Sign up for a persuasive speech time (Drive)
+     - Sign up for a persuasive speech time (Canvas)
      - Take a look at the deck samples and PowerPoint alternatives posted below
 - Topics:
      - CP 115 (in-class work)